 The former minister also mentions that the government has excellent scientists and labs that “will do the work that others won’t.”
 However, I believe Mr. Anderson sat at the Cabinet table while government scientists were laid off, and government laboratories were shut down in the late nineties.
 Either Mr. Anderson has forgotten about that, or he is a “born-again” supporter of government science.

 I would like to congratulate Paul Webster for his well-balanced presentation of a topic which is only belatedly receiving recognition in the press.
 I was struck by the statement that “contamination levels across the continent are doubling every five years.”
-If one goes to the
+If one goes to the Web site mentioned by Mr. Webster, there are two articles by Health Canada researchers that clearly indicate contamination levels of pbdes are increasing dramatically across the continent, and that levels of pbdes in breast milk and fetal tissue are mirroring this increase.
+What will it take for the government to act?
+The scientific support to take regulatory action against pbdes is adequate, but has taken a back seat to political considerations, which is unfortunate for Canadians.

 Paul Webster’s article is a story we’ve heard before, and will likely hear again, about weak chemical regulations in Canada, and the risks they pose to our health.
 The Hazardous Products Act only applies if there is a specific regulation for a specific product, which is why there are limits on the amount of lead in paint, but Canadian discount stores can legally sell jewelry that is nearly all lead.
 The Canadian Environmental Protection Act (cepa) is no help because it does not effectively address the presence of chemicals in consumer products.
 Products may leach substances already declared toxic under cepa, but the act cannot prevent them from polluting our homes and building up in our bodies.